Definition

 There are a series of common and essential features that any EHR system offers.
 For starters, EHR platforms often set up a patient portal for consumers to access information as well as allow for secure data sharing and data access from other healthcare organizations.

 EHRs also typically place patient care orders for clinicians, such as medication orders and diagnostic test requests.
 In terms of medications, EHRs can manage doses for specific patients and alert physicians to any possible drug interactions.
-The systems can additionally manage order sets, results and patient consents and authorizations.
+The systems can also manage order sets, results and patient consents and authorizations.

-Further, electronic health record systems often help coordination clinician workflow management and scheduling.
-Finally, these systems offer assistance in completing clinical, financial and administrative coding.
+Finally, these systems can assist in completing clinical, financial and administrative coding.
 This feature includes support of service requests and claims for reimbursement.

 Top EHR vendors for hospitals